TC957/TC957/README.md

 - 👋 Hi, I’m @TC957
-- 👀 I’m interested in python
+- 👀 I develop in python
-- 🌱 I’m currently learning javascript
 - 📫 How to reach me: @TC957 on telegram!

 <!---